polizzilab/NISE/README.md

+# Neural Iterative Selection Expansion (NISE)

+Jointly optimize the sequence and structure of a protein-ligand binding pose with iterative selection-expansion.

 ### Installing NISE Environment

-The NISE conda environment contains dependencies for both LASErMPNN and Boltz-1.
+The NISE conda environment contains dependencies for both LASErMPNN and Boltz-1:

 1) Install conda environment